 Worried about volatile markets?
 Here are 4 questions to ask your financial advisor

 Have you been worrying about the market dropping given the current state of the economy?
 And you’re not sure what to do?
-It may be a good time to connect with your advisor.
+It may be a good time to connect with an advisor.
 Here are 4 important questions to ask.

-Here are four worthy questions to ask.
+Here are four useful questions to ask:

 1. How is my money invested?